berti92/mega_calendar/README.md

 If you need customized software, you can contact me <a href="mailto:support@devbert.de">support@devbert.de</a> or visit my company website <a href="http://www.devbert.de">www.devbert.de</a>.

+You need a good document management system?
+Then try me newest work <a href="https://one-folder.com/">https://one-folder.com/</a> - only available in german.

 <h2>License</h2>

 MIT License